 Your Information.
 Your Rights.
 Our Responsibilities.

-This notice describes how your health information may be used and disclosed and how you can access this information.
+This notice describes how your health information may be used and disclosed and how you can get access to this information.
 Please review it carefully.

 What is Protected?